Bowhead whale: Reproduction

 Sexual activity occurs between pairs and in boisterous groups of several males and one or two females.
 Breeding season is observed from March through August; conception is believed to occur primarily in March when song activity is at its highest.
-Sexual maturity is estimated to be reached at 25 years, and physical maturity at 50–60 years.
+Sexual maturity is estimated to be reached at 15–25 years, and physical maturity at 50–60 years.
 The gestation period is 13–14 months with females producing a calf once every three to four years.
+There is no evidence of reproductive aging in males, and a case of penile sperm discharge from a male bowhead whale estimated to be 159 years old has been reported.
+However, there is evidence of possible reproductive aging in female bowhead whales, with females aged 133, 139, and 149 years, respectively, suggesting reproductive cessation or senescence.
+The oldest female captured with a fetus was estimated to be 121 years old.
 Lactation typically lasts about a year.
 Female bowheads may be capable of producing calves for 100 years.
 To survive in the cold water immediately after birth, calves are born with a thick layer of blubber.
 Within 30 minutes of birth, bowhead calves are able to swim on their own.
 A newborn calf is typically 4–4.5 m long, weighs roughly 1000 kg, and grows to 8.2 m within the first year.

 Health

 Lifespan

 Bowhead whales are considered to be the longest-living mammals, living for over 200 years.
 In May 2007, a 15 m specimen caught off the Alaskan coast was discovered with the 3.5 in head of an explosive bomb lance of a model manufactured between 1879 and 1885 lodged in its body, so the whale was probably bomb lanced sometime between those years, and its age at the time of death was estimated at between 115 and 130 years.
-Spurred by this discovery, scientists measured the ages of other bowhead whales captured between 1978 and 1996; one specimen was estimated to be 211 years old.
+Spurred by this discovery, scientists measured the ages of other bowhead whales captured between 1978 and 1996; one male specimen was estimated to be 211 years old.
 Other bowhead whales were estimated to be between 135 and 172 years old.
 This discovery showed the longevity of the bowhead whale is much greater than originally thought.
 Researchers at CSIRO, Australia's national science agency, estimated that bowhead whales' maximum natural lifespan is 268 years based on genetic analysis.